IndrajeetPatil/Advanced-R-exercises/_book/Environments.md

 #> [1] 5
 ```

-But `rebind()` function will let us know if the binding doesn't exist, which is much safer way to super-assign:
+But `rebind()` function will let us know if the binding doesn't exist, which is much safer:

 ```r